 The Mackay Trophy is administered by the U.S. National Aeronautic Association and is awarded yearly by the U.S. Air Force for the "most meritorious flight of the year" by an Air Force person, persons, or organization.

 On winning the award, Capt.
 Larkin was humbled and credited the success of the mission to the joint forces command.
-"Winning the award recognizes a small sliver of this war where all the assets, surface, air and space, smoothly worked together and conquered,"
+"Winning the award recognizes a small sliver of this war where all the assets, surface, air and space, smoothly worked together and conquered," she said.

 Read the full story by Staff Sgt.
 John Wright,